clicon/clixon-docs/datastore.rst

 Extensions
 ----------
-Second, identify and mark state-only YANG elements with the ``system-only-config`` extension.
+Identify and mark state-only YANG elements with the ``system-only-config`` extension.
 This is done either by:

 1. Directly marking the element
 2. Using augment to mark a standard YANG from a local YANG